cosmos/cosmos-sdk/rust/testing/README.md

 **WARNING: This is an API preview!
-Most code won't work or even type check properly!**
+Expect major bugs, glaring omissions, and breaking changes!**

-This crate provides a testing framework for Interchain SDK applications.
+This crate provides a testing framework for Interchain SDK applications using the [`ixc`] crate.
+See that crate for more information on getting started.

 ## Getting Started

-This framework works with regular rust `#[test]` functions.
-To write tests, follow the following steps
+This framework allows you to write tests for [`ixc`] handlers using regular rust `#[test]` functions following these basic steps:

 1. Add a `use ixc::testing::*` statement (optional, but recommended)
 2. Define a `TestApp`